ardamz/sample/xample.md

 ![Screenshot](https://github.com/ardamz/pikso/blob/993709479fad15bdd620ea7cab8d4b68b2348696/LAMP/Ubuntu%20default%20browser%20page.png)

+## 3. **Mysql**

-To install a mysql-server which will serve as the database of the stack, run
+To install a mysql-server which will serve as the database of the stack, I ran the following codes

 ```bash
 sudo apt install mysql-server